articuluxe/outrespace/README.md

   **outre-delete-ns-by-name**

   Delete the namespace definition of a namespace, selected by name.
+  Note that this deletes the namespace title and delimiters, but not any content contained therein.
 - `D`

   **outre-delete-enclosing-ns**

   Delete the namespace definition surrounding point, if any exists.
+  Note that this deletes the namespace title and delimiters, but not any content contained therein.

 [^1]: hopefully non-sacrilegious